Community Mental Health

 Geriatric Depression Screening (425) 740-3787

 The county appoints eight representatives to the North Sound Behavioral Health Organization (NSBHO) Advisory Board to provide independent and objective advice on the regional public mental health program.
-We anticipate that the next open Snohomish County board position will become available in late 2015.
+As of January 2018, there are two current Snohomish County board positions available.
+Please see the announcement below regarding the current opportunities: